terafrac/crypton/doc/api.md

 _crypto_

 Checks for a cached `container` that is available to said session.
-If the `container` is not cached, the server is queried for
+If the `container` is not cached or a more current version is available, the latest version is retreived from the server and cached.

 ### session.create(containerName, callback)